 - The collision caused you to suffer physical, financial, and emotional harm.

-If our attorney can show negligence occurred on the driver’s behalf, they may be able to present a strong enough case to the insurer or in court to recover fair compensation for you.
+If our pedestrian accident lawyer can show negligence occurred on the driver’s behalf, they may be able to present a strong enough case to the insurer or in court to recover fair compensation for you.

 Most pedestrian accident cases do not require victims to sue the at-fault driver.
-In general, their insurance company does not want the case to go in front of a judge and jury.
-They will try to pay out as little as possible, but our attorney will fight for a settlement covering your related damages.
+In general, their insurance company does not want the case to go before a judge and jury.
+The first step for pursuing compensation is to file an insurance claim with the at-fault driver’s insurance company.
+However, the insurance company likely will try to pay out as little as possible, but our attorney will fight for a settlement covering your related damages.

 Occasionally, the insurer will not negotiate or may blame the accident on the pedestrian or someone else.
 When this occurs, suing the at-fault party may be necessary.
 If this happens to you, our attorney can brief you on the next steps and what you can expect.
 They will represent you throughout this process.